 Many ED treatments offer palliative care, seeking to ease the symptoms of Erectile Dysfunction.
 Shockwave therapy, in comparison, is one of the few treatments that target the cause of ED.
 Shockwave therapy utilizes advanced acoustic wave technology to stimulate neovascularization (the creation of new blood vessels.)
 This improves blood flow to the penis.
 Shockwave therapy can help a segment of patients suffering from ED.
 Not all types of ED respond to shockwave therapy.
 Since shockwave therapy is expensive and not covered by insurance, it is imperative that you see Dr. Tajkarimi for penile duplex ultrasound to assure you can benefit from this therapy or not.

-ED Treatments Near Me
+ED Treatments Near Me in Northern Virginia

 Don’t let erectile dysfunction keep you from a satisfying sex life.
 Schedule a consultation with Dr. Kambiz Tajkarimi, the top Urologist and leading sex expert in northern Virginia and greater Washington DC.
 Dr. Tajkarimi can help you feel better, look better, and live better.
 Contact Dr. Tajkarimi online by filling out the form below or call (703) 337-3353 today.